 LastPass changes rules and makes users totally furious!

 Thus, LastPass announced that it will change the features attributed to the free version.
 In practice, they restricted access to the account to a device.
 This means that if you choose the smartphone as your favorite device you will not be able to view or change passwords on a computer.
+This rule takes effect from 16 March.

 This company claims that it made this decision to keep abreast of a constantly evolving world.
 Whatever it is.